-What supports and accommodations are protected by California law and board policies?
+What supports are protected by California law and HUSD board policies?

-When a student identifies as transgender, non-binary, genderqueer, gender fluid, etc, all California laws and Hayward Unified board policies and regulations will be honored, including:
+When a student identifies as transgender, non-binary, gender expansive, genderqueer, gender fluid, etc, all California laws and Hayward Unified board policies and regulations will be followed, including:

 - Bathroom access aligned with their gender identity